 The challenge: Stick to the facts

-When you use label, you might call yourself or other people names.
-Instead of being specific—for example, saying “That was a silly thing to do”—you make negative generalizations about yourself or other people by saying things like “I’m ugly” or “she’s an idiot”.
+When you use labels, you might call yourself or other people names.
+Instead of being specific, you make negative generalizations about yourself or other people by saying things like “I’m ugly,” or “she’s stupid.”
+To be specific, try naming the feeling or what’s really happening.
+Instead of “I’m an awful person”, you might say something like: “I make mistakes sometimes, but that doesn’t mean I’m worth any less”.

 The challenge: Judge the situation, not the person